France-ioi/bebras-platform/README.AWS.md

 Before generating a contest, you also need to:
    - set `teacherInterface->sAbsoluteStaticPath` in `config_local.php` to the absolute
      path of your bucket (without the final `contest/` directory)
-   - regenerate your `contestInterface/index_*.html` files.
-For this you can call `contestInterface/generateIndexes.php`.

 ## CloudFront (advised)